 In common with many not-for-profit organizations, the Society derives revenues from various sources including donations and fundraising activities, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Society and we were not able to determine whether any adjustments might be necessary to revenues, excess (deficiency) of revenues over expenses, assets and net assets for the years ended March 31, 2024 and March 31, 2023.
+Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Society and we were not able to determine whether any adjustments might be necessary to revenues, excess of revenues over expenses and cash flows for the years ended March 31, 2025 and March 31, 2024, and assets and net assets as at March 31, 2025 and March 31, 2024.